mrakowski/RRRMailComposeViewController/README.md

 A subclass of MFMailComposeViewController with a finish block.

-RRRMailComposeViewController implements the MFMailComposeViewControllerDelegate protcol so it receive the  mailComposeController:didFinishWithResult:error: call and pass the results into the finish block.
+RRRMailComposeViewController implements the MFMailComposeViewControllerDelegate protocol so it will receive the  mailComposeController:didFinishWithResult:error: delegate call and pass the results into the finish block.